 In April 1941 Acropolis was desecrated by the Nazis when they raised their swastika flag on the east edge of the Acropolis.
 On May 30th, 1941 two brave 18-year-old university students, Manolis Glezos and Lakis Santas climbed to the Hill and took the Nazi flag down.

 Their brave act inspired many others to create resistance groups against the Nazis.
 Lakis Santas died in April 2011, and Manolis Glezos in March 2020, and were both buried like Greek heroes.
+There is a Memorial plaque of this event on the east side of the Acropolis near the raised Greek flag.

 9. Why is the Southern Wall of the Parthenon Missing?

-The Parthenon may have been almost 2,000 years old in 1687 AD, however, it was still in very good condition, with all walls standing and all its decoration marbles more or less in place.
+The Parthenon may have been almost 2,000 years old in 1687 CE, however, it was still in very good condition, with all walls standing and all its decoration marbles more or less in place.

-In 1687 the Venetians under the rule of Morosini seized Acropolis.
+In 1687 the Venetians under the rule of Morosini seized the Acropolis.
 Morosini knew that the Ottomans used one of the Parthenon rooms to store the powder gun and he bombarded the Parthenon destroying all but one of its four walls.
 The Parthenon roof also collapsed.
+However, there is a 15-year restoration program of the northern wall of the Parthenon’s cella.

 10. Why are the Parthenon Marbles in the British Museum?